ScreamingFox/DSI_Themes/README.md

 # DSI_Themes

-## We havent finshed this check back latter!
 ## About these themes.
 All of this are themes by me (Unless I give credit to someone) so they are mostly furry related.
 I used a lot of AI art for these so credit for that goes to bing ai.
 I will always give credit to the artist if I used their art.